Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 ### Runtime Characteristics of the MAP

-- A MAP SHALL execute the application packaged within when it is started with no specific arguments.
+- A MAP SHALL start the packaged Application when it is executed by the users when arguments are specified.
-- A MAP SHALL be a service or an application so an external agent can manage its lifecycle.
+- A MAP SHALL describe the packaged Application as a long-running service or an application so an external agent can manage its lifecycle.

 ### IO Specification